The torus trick for configuration categories: Grounding and bounding

 in which the vertical arrow is a weak equivalence by the general theory of homotopy colimits \cite[\S9]{DwyerKan}.
 Then it suffices to show that the composition of these two arrows is a weak equivalence.
 The composition is the map of homotopy colimits induced by a natural transformation

 of contravariant functors in the variable $S$.
 It suffices to show that this gives a weak equivalence for each $S$.
-But this is clear, e.g., because in each degree it is a fibration with contractible fibers.
+But this is clear since for a fixed $S$ the open sets $V_{S,T}$ form an $\alpha$-cover of $V_S$.